AhmedEweed/hangman-game/README.md

-# The Hangman Game
+# Guess The State Game

-A word-guessing game in which you guess a word letter by letter against a word the computer has picked randomly from a words file every time you enter a wrong letter you will be warned every time you enter a correct letter you will be greeted let's play and explore what would happen if you enter more than one letter a time!
+A word-guessing game in which you guess the name of an American state

+every time you enter a wrong letter you will be warned

+every time you enter a correct letter you will be greeted

+let's play and explore what would happen if you enter more than one letter a time!

 ## Getting started

-Clone the 3 files and run `chmod 755 hangman.sh` to give the bash file the permission to run and then enjoy the game!
+Clone the files and run `states.py` and enjoy playing!

 ## Prerequisites

-you should have at least python 3.4 or higher installed you should give the `hangman.sh` a permission to run with running `chmod 755 hangman.sh`
+you should have at least python 3.4 or higher installed

 ## Authors